bodyshopbidsdotcom/ssm_config/README.md

 # SsmConfig

-Any config YAML in the config directory can be accessed by calling `SsmConfig.config_name`.
+Any file in an ActiveRecord with model name `SsmConfigRecord` can be accessed by calling `SsmConfig.file_name`.
-For example, if you wish to access `config/foo.yml`, just call `SsmConfig.foo` from anywhere in the app.
-The YAML will be parsed into a hash.
+For example, if you wish to access `foo`, just call `SsmConfig.foo` from anywhere in the app.
+All values with the corresponding file name will be parsed into a hash.

+If the file does not exist in `SsmConfigRecord`, any YAML file in the config directory with the same file name will be parsed into a hash.
 ## Installation

 Add this line to your application's Gemfile: